redis-stack/redis-stack-docs/download/index.md

 ## Redis

 You can download the last Redis source files here.
-For additional options, see the [Redis download section](#redis-stack-downloads) below.
+For additional options, see the [Redis downloads](#redis-downloads) section below.

 ### Stable (6.2)